alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 I won't post the list of all allocations because it's pretty long.
 Allocations for 100 symbol string is 1808 bytes.
 Assuming that we don't allocate new `EWAHCompressedBitmap`s

-Price to be functional
+Persistent data structures
-going ahead, it's performance is 120 times worse than the Bloom filter proposed by me.
+going ahead, it's performance is 10 times worse for reads and ~100 times for writes than the Bloom filter implemented by me.
+The price is too huge to be functional

 ### ScalaNLP's Breeze